benryves/TIWiFiModem/Telnet83Plus/readme.txt

   escape sequences.
 - character attributes are combined (e.g. setting inverse text then setting underlined text no longer clears the previous inverted text).
+- more robust handling of arguments in escape sequences including default options or numbers with multiple digits.
+- implemented VT100 scroll up/down sequences ^]M and ^]D.
+- beep (BEL) now properly flashes the screen.
+- reset back to initial state with [ON]+[CLEAR] or with VT100 ^]c.

 *** Changes since v1.4 ***
 - cleaned up the source, it's now part of this release.